 When combined, these factors create a crowded and hyper-competitive marketplace.
 One where consumers have plenty of options on where to shop and can easily compare brands.

-And the DTC brands that continue to stand out are the ones that offer a seamless, above-and-beyond customer experience.
+And the brands that continue to stand out are the ones that offer a seamless, above-and-beyond customer experience (AKA, the ones that adopt a DTC ethos).

 But this “above-and-beyond experience” means more than just quickly fixing problems your customers bring you; it means proactively ensuring that those problems don’t arise in the first place.
 And that starts and ends with optimizing your brand operations.